Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Multi-Turn Conversation Construction.} Since the original dataset consisted of isolated single turns that were already in proper sequence, we aggregated all turns belonging to the same conversation to construct multi-turn dialogue instances.
-De-duplication was subsequently applied to remove redundant conversations that could introduce training bias.
-To create structured training instances, we constructed client-agent pairs with conversational history by randomly partitioning each conversation into early (20\%), middle (70\%) and late (10\%) segments.This strategy ensured balanced coverage of different conversation stages while prioritizing middle turns, which typically contain the most substantive exchanges.
-Each training instance consisted of summarized history turns, the current client question and the corresponding agent answer, along with a task-specific instruction prompt.
-An illustrative example of a context-summarized training instance is shown in Figure~\ref{fig:context_summarized_instance}.
+Since the original dataset consisted of isolated single turns that were already in proper sequence, we aggregated all turns belonging to the same conversation to construct multi-turn dialogue instances.
+De-duplication was subsequently applied to remove redundant conversations, where conversations that appeared more than once in the corpus were discarded to avoid training bias.
+To create structured training instances, we constructed client-agent pairs with conversational history by randomly partitioning each conversation into early (20\%), middle (70\%) and late (10\%) segments.
+This conversation splitting strategy ensured balanced coverage of different conversation stages while prioritizing middle turns, which typically contain the most substantive exchanges.
+As customer-service conversations generally progress with the main interaction occurring in the middle stage, a larger portion of training samples is taken from this stage to improve context understanding during training.
+The early stage captures the initial problem, while the late stage represents resolution and closing, ensuring learning of the full conversation flow.